 Formally, the meaning of a boxed context is { "Name 1": Value 1, "Name 2": Value 2, ..., "Name n": Value n } if no Result is specified.
 Otherwise, the meaning is { "Name 1": Value 1, "Name 2": Value 2, ..., "Name n": Value n, "result": Result }.
-Result.
-Recall that the bold face indicates elements in the FEEL Semantic Domain.
+Result Recall that the bold face indicates elements in the FEEL Semantic Domain.
 The scope includes the context derived from the containing DRG as described in 10.4.

-Boxed context entries for contexts that do not have a result box are accessible outside the context (as QNs), subject to the scope rules defined pause 10.3.2.11.
-Boxed context entries for contexts that have a result box are not accessible outside the context.
+Boxed context entries for contexts that do not have a result box are accessible outside the context (as QNs), subject to the scope rules defined outside the context entries for contexts that have a result box are not accessible outside the context.